UK COVID-19 Furlough Sample Letter:

 Are furloughed workers still employed?

-Yes, employees who have been furloughed are still considered to be employed by their employer.
+Yes, employees who have been furloughed are still considered to be employed.
+Their employers are also required to continue paying National Insurance and pension contributions.

 Can an employer fund the difference between the reimbursement and employee pay?